America's Thanksgiving Parade

-America's Thanksgiving Parade (officially America's Thanksgiving Parade presented by Gardner-White through 2035) is an annual American parade held in downtown Detroit, Michigan each Thanksgiving Day from 9:00 a.m. to 12:00 p.m.
-EST. The tradition was started in the city in 1924 by the J. L. Hudson Company department store.
-It shares the title for the second-oldest Thanksgiving parade in the United States with the Macy's Thanksgiving Day Parade in New York City, New York and is four years younger than the 6abc Dunkin' Thanksgiving Day Parade in Philadelphia, Pennsylvania.
+America's Thanksgiving Parade (Note: Officially known since 2020 as America's Thanksgiving Parade Presented by Gardner-White, under a sponsorship deal.) is a parade held annually on Thanksgiving in Detroit, Michigan, United States.
+Started in 1924 by the J. L. Hudson Company, it shares the title for the second-oldest Thanksgiving parade in the United States with the Macy's Thanksgiving Day Parade in New York City, and is four years younger than the 6abc Dunkin' Thanksgiving Day Parade in Philadelphia.